zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.deployment.utils.md

 )
 ```

-Wait for connexion to be available.
+Wait for connection to be available.

 **Arguments:**